falkirks/myBB-Client/README.md

 myBB Bot Class
 ================

 Little Class for writing bots for myBB in PHP.
-Currently is really badly put together and doesn't do much :)
+Won't work properly on forums with non-standard URL format.

 ##Example
 The below example will login, create a thread (in forum 2), reply to it and then rate it with five stars.